githubEdit

 Up till 2023/5/18

-• Started dyn_flower_android_drf
+• Started dyn_flower_android_drfarrow-up-right

 • Django REST server serve TFLite model files and their information.